-What are Foundation Trusts?
+What are Foundation Trusts and Members?

-Foundation Trusts are still part of the NHS and have to meet NHS standards in providing high quality, free healthcare.
-However there are some differences in the way they are run.
+Foundation trusts are still part of the NHS and have to meet NHS standards in providing high quality, free healthcare.
+However, there are some differences in the way they are run.

 - have freedom to decide locally how to meet their obligations

 - are accountable to local people, who can become members and governors

 - are authorised and monitored by an independent regulator for NHS foundation trusts.